 By now, the riders have entered the heart of France and the traverse from west to east continues on the Massif Central with an arrival at the Pas de Peyrol – 11.4 kilometres at 5.7% – at the end of stage 13, which features an elevation gain of 4,400 metres.
 A race from Clermont-Ferrand to a tricky finale in Lyon is in the cards in stage 14 before the second week ends in the Jura Mountains with an arrival atop the Grand Colombier – in fact, the riders tackle the ascent three times in stage 15.

-The 16th stage is played out on Bastille Day with a mountain race from La-Tour-du Pin to Villard-de-Lans before stage 17 will see a summit finish at the steep and unprecedented Col de la Loze.
+The 16th stage is a mountain race from La-Tour-du Pin to Villard-de-Lans before stage 17 will see a summit finish at the steep and unprecedented Col de la Loze.
 The 18th stage travels north through the Alps – traversing the steep and partly unpaved Montée du Plateau des Glières – to a finish in La Roche-sur-Foron.

 An alluring scenario unfolds in the last days of the 2020 Tour as La Planche des Belles Filles serves as the ultimate uphill test.
 The 20th stage takes the form of a 36 kilometres individual time trial with the last 5.9 kilometres on this climb with an average gradient of 8.5%.
 A likely sprint finish in Champagnole in the 19th stage precedes this promising denouement.

 Obviously, the Tour finishes in the 21st stage on the cobbles of the Champs-Élysées in Paris.

 Tour de France 2020: route, profiles, more

 Click on the images to zoom